redelivre/redelivre/src/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 3.0.0.19 =
+* (05 Jun 2017) - Fix duplicate si_captcha_code ID.

+= 3.0.0.18 =
+* (05 Jun 2017) - Fix possible empty needle error.

+= 3.0.0.17 =
+* (13 May 2017) - Fix possible Catchable fatal error on WooCommerce password reset.

+= 3.0.0.16 =
+* (09 May 2017) - Fix typo in code causing validation error on WooCommerce checkout.
+Sorry for any inconvenience.

+= 3.0.0.15 =
+* (04 May 2017) - Revert changes to last update to fix missing CAPTCHA on JetPack Contact form.

+= 3.0.0.14 =
+* (04 May 2017) - Fix rare but possible double CAPTCHA on JetPack Contact form.

+= 3.0.0.13 =
+* (02 May 2017) - Fix "You have selected an incorrect CAPTCHA value" error on WooCommerce checkout page if "Create an account" is checked and Enable CAPTCHA on WooCommerce checkout is disabled.

+= 3.0.0.12 =
+* (21 Apr 2017) - Fix "You have selected an incorrect CAPTCHA value" error on WooCommerce checkout page if "Create an account" is checked.

+= 3.0.0.11 =
+* (20 Apr 2017) - Fix WooCommerce /my-account/lost-password/ page validation error causes cannot click "Reset password".

+= 3.0.0.10 =
+* (10 Apr 2017) - Fix double CAPTCHA WooCommerce register My Account forms WooCommerce 2.x

+= 3.0.0.9 =
+* (10 Apr 2017) - Fix CAPTCHA did not work on WooCommerce register My Account forms since WooCommerce 3.

 = 3.0.0.8 =
 * (21 Mar 2017) - Fixed error caused by uninitialized value si_captcha_login on line 764.